Urabewe/OllamaVision/README.md

 11. From here you can edit your prompt or run with it to see what the AI will give you.

-#EXAMPLES:
+# EXAMPLES:
 Here are some images with their source image, along with the description made, and the generated output from that prompt.
 These are examples of the facial features preset and the color palette preset since they are probably the most unique out of all of them.

-##Source image:
+### Original Image:

 ![Source Image](https://github.com/user-attachments/assets/f70ea77f-6c72-42fb-8ba3-4c4b16e284f4)

+### AI prompt using Color Palette:

-The prompt from AI for color palette 'This image features a vibrant array of rainbow-colored umbrellas suspended in the air, creating a visually stunning display against the backdrop of a clear blue sky.
+This image features a vibrant array of rainbow-colored umbrellas suspended in the air, creating a visually stunning display against the backdrop of a clear blue sky.
 The color palette consists of the following hues: red, orange, yellow, green, blue, and purple.
 Each umbrella is distinctly colored, with no discernible pattern being used.
 There are numerous umbrellas in each color, but an exact count cannot be determined from this perspective.
-The umbrellas appear to be evenly spaced throughout the frame, creating a sense of harmony and balance within the composition.'
+The umbrellas appear to be evenly spaced throughout the frame, creating a sense of harmony and balance within the composition.